gravitational/teleport/docs/user-manual.md

 While it may appear less convenient than `ssh`, we hope that the default behavior and techniques like bash aliases will help to minimize the amount of typing.

+On the other hand, Teleport is built using solely standard SSH constructus: keys, certificates, protocols.
+This means that Teleport is 100% compatible with OpenSSH clients and servers.
+See [Using Teleport with OpenSSH](admin-guide#using-teleport-with-openssh) chapter in the Admin Guide for more information.

 ## User Identities